The Center for Orthopedics

 How is carpal tunnel surgery performed?

-“During this minimally invasive outpatient procedure, I transect, or cut across, the ligament that forms the roof of the carpal tunnel.
+“During this minimally invasive outpatient procedure, we transect, or cut across, the ligament that forms the roof of the carpal tunnel.
 This takes the pressure off the median nerve and relieves the pain and numbness of carpal tunnel syndrome.
-The incision is only 1/2", so there's minimal trauma to the nerve and faster recovery.”
+The incision is only 1/2″, so there’s minimal trauma to the nerve and faster recovery.”
+Call 440.329.2800 for an appointment today.